The Decoded | No. 8 | By Lisanne

 In an interview with the Guardian in 2018, writer Yuval Noah Harari – Yes, the Israeli historian famously known for writing the two bestsellers Sapiens and Homo Deus — shared something interesting: “ […] We′re willing to pay for high-quality food and clothes and cars, so why not high-quality information?”
 1

-It’s 2022, and we find ourselves prone to free information everywhere.
-It’s also easier than ever to slide, click, tap, and the moments when people suddenly started to talk to their phones to say, “Hey Siri, find me a recipe”, aren’t as odd today as they were a few years ago.
+It’s 2023, and we find ourselves prone to free news and information everywhere.
+There’s an incredible amount of noise around us, and enormous demands on everybody’s attention.
+It’s also easier than ever to slide, click, and tap, and the moments when people suddenly start talking to their phones to say, “Hey Siri, find me a recipe”, aren’t as odd today as they were a few years ago.

 While advertisers bid for reader’s attention, Harari mentions in that same interview with the Guardian: “there is no penalty for creating a sensational story that is untrue”2.